nogibjj/hugging-face-cli-with-codespaces/README.md

 # hugging-face-cli-with-codespaces
-Repo that allows me to build AI tools on top of Hugging Face
+Repo that allows me to build AI tools on top of Hugging Face and OpenAI Whisper

 ## Try out fine-tuning